History of the Lobo Wing

 Permission was obtained from KAFB to salvage possible usable parts from a B-29 hulk that had been used for armament testing.
 The group, working in the desert wearing required “Moon Suits”, accumulated over 3500 lbs. of various items of potential use.
 After decontamination, the salvaged materials were stored on donated space and held for 7 years.
 This material, together with five B-29 wheels, a small bulldozer designed for glider use, an R3350 display engine, and a Link Trainer, were picked up by Midland and some are currently on display.
 Another “acquired” engine, an R2600, was provided to the West Texas Wing SB2C restoration “reserve parts” bin…and was put to immediate use for cowl fitting.

 The Air Fiesta de Santa Fe marked the completion of the Santa Fe City Airport renovation in 1988.
-The Lobo Squadron received a letter of recognition for being instrumental in its success by bringing in 11 warbirds and assisting in program planning and operations.
+The Lobo Squadron received a letter of recognition for being instrumental in its success by bringing in 11 war birds and assisting in program planning and operations.
 The following year the Lobo unit was assigned responsibility for war bird attendance at the City of Albuquerque’s successful “Southwest Airlines Air Show”.

-By this time, the group was a fixture in the Albuquerque “Balloon Fiesta” and July 4th Annual Parades with its trailered large scale PT-26 aircraft model being towed by a newly acquired and refurbished Lobo PX van.
+By this time, the group was a fixture at the Albuquerque “Balloon Fiesta” and July 4th Annual Parades with its trailered large scale PT-26 aircraft model being towed by a newly acquired and refurbished Lobo PX van.
 Indeed, the Squadron had also become a fixture on the local PBS, KNME-TV Pledge Drive Programs by volunteering as a group to handle the Station’s Pledge Drive telephone response.
 A Citation of Appreciation was received from KNME-TV in recognition of over 500 volunteer service hours.

 On January 26, 1989, the Squadron received its charter as a Wing unit of the CAF and celebrated by hosting a fabric covering seminar for members and all others in the local aviation community who were interested.
 The relationship with Kirtland AF Base continues as the Lobos help celebrate the KAFB 50th Anniversary in support of the 7th Annual Memorial Bombardier Reunion.